 Plastic All clean plastic containers.
 Containers contaminated with food or liquid, plastic bags, plastic film, lamination, wrappers, packing materials, Styrofoam.

 Glass (Drop-Off Only) Glass jars and bottles.
-Drop-off at Peabody Recycling Center only.
-Look for the three glass containers next to the Plastic/Aluminum dumpster.
+Drop-off only at these locations.
+Look for the specified glass recycling containers.
 It’s Okay to co-mingle your glass colors – the vendor we use has an optical sorter to get the colors sorted later.
 Any glass placed near or in residential or office recycling bins will not be recycled – it will be thrown away.
 Lids, bags, bulbs, beakers, windows, or any tempered glass.

 Cardboard* Any corrugated cardboard (this is the thick cardboard made of two flat layers and a sandwiched spacing layer, e.g. packing boxes).
 Any cardboard that has been contaminated with food (e.g. pizza boxes).
 Any other corrugated item, like corrugated plastic.
 Packing materials (bubble wrap, peanuts).

 REMEMBER: Depositing items into the bin that you wish were a part of our program does not bring about change, it renders the contents of that bin un-recyclable.
 Please sort all items into their proper bins, and if you are unsure whether an item is recyclable, or if you would like to suggest an item for recycling, hang on to it and ask us for guidance by email or at (615) 34-EARTH (343-2784).

 *Cardboard is currently only being collected by student volunteers for the residential areas.
 A cardboard collection system for the rest of main campus is in the planning and pilot stages.
 Any VU student or employee is welcome to use the Peabody Recycling Center behind the Commons Center to recycle their own area’s cardboard.